Think your communication is always bias-free?

 Think that you are equally respectful, inclusive and welcoming with a diverse range of people — those similar to you and those who are different — women, men and transgender people, different nationalities and ethnicities, LGBT community members, varying age groups and even socioeconomic levels?

 Chances are very high you’re wrong.
-Chances are very high there’s a gap between where you are now and where you need to be if you want your communication to be bias-free and inclusive.
+Chances are very high there’s a gap between where you are now and where you need to be if you want effective bias-free and inclusive language.

 I have biases; you have biases.
 The question is which ones, and what are we going to do about it?

-We carry unconscious and hidden biases from a lifetime of exposure to cultural attitudes about age, gender, race, ethnicity, religion, social class, sexuality, disability status, and nationality.
+We carry unconscious and implicit biases from a lifetime of exposure to cultural attitudes about age, gender, race, ethnicity, religion, social class, sexuality, disability status, and nationality.

 The most effective tool available for testing your own unconscious bias is the Implicit Association Test (IAT), created and maintained by Project Implicit, a consortium made up of researchers from Harvard University, the University of Virginia, and the University of Washington.
 The IAT is a self-assessment of unconscious attitudes and associations created more than 15 years ago and has now been used by millions of people around the world.
 To take the IAT, without charge, go to https://implicit.harvard.edu/implicit/.

 Another useful resource is UnderstandingPrejudice.org, a website maintained by the Social Psychology Network for students, teachers, and others interested in the causes and consequences of prejudice.
 (An abbreviated version of the Implicit Association Test is also available.)

 Inclusive Language is visual or verbal communication that does not stereotype or demean people based on personal characteristics including gender, gender expression, race, ethnicity, economic background, ability/disability status, religion, sexual orientation, etc.